 Ensure everyone knows how to use the platform before the call.

 Virtual meetings online are difficult if someone doesn’t have great WiFi.
-Ensure your team is outfitted to be working remotely.
+Make sure your team is outfitted to be working remotely.

 Increasing the enjoyment, decreasing the stress factors and asking for feedback on meetings is a great way to reduce Zoom Fatigue and get better outcomes from your virtual meetings.